 Moral of the story: It’s not unique unless the user thinks so!
 What’s unique for the founder may not be unique for the user.
 To be unique, the product needs to solve a problem for the user in a significantly better way.
 So – know your user!

 How to know what people want?

 He didn’t talk to them.
 He imagined a future that his users could not.
 He bet his company on it and got it right.
 In fact, most of the time the people themselves didn’t know that they wanted something, but Steve Jobs did.

 But there are only a handful who are like Steve Jobs.
 For the rest of us, there are other disciplined ways of understanding the customer.

 Most people fall short of finding a real need for the user, and catering to it.
 They tend to come up with needs to address that are not really a need in the users’ minds.
 They think if they are excited about a particular need, the users will be too.

 It’s extremely important to build something that people actually want.

-Now, when someone presents their idea to the world, the amount of effort you are putting in presenting it is the huge.
+Now, when someone presents their idea to the world, the amount of effort you are putting into presenting it is huge.

-One of ways, is building demos and testing them, wherein you quickly come up with a bare-bones demo and test it on a small group of users to check if they buy in on the idea.
+One of the ways is building demos and testing them, wherein you quickly come up with a bare-bones demo and test it on a small group of users to check if they buy in on the idea.

 Another method is to build a basic product without the bells and whistles and see if users are lapping it up or not.
 That is a great way of reducing the wastage of effort in going to the user.
-So, you don’t have to have to have world class fully featured product to test it with the users.
+So, you don’t have to have to have a world-class fully featured product to test it with the users.